Captain Marvel (Marvel Comics): Mar-Vell

+The first Captain Marvel is Mar-Vell.
+Created by Stan Lee and artist Gene Colan, the character first appeared in Marvel Super-Heroes #12 (December 1967).

-The first Captain Marvel comic book printed by Marvel Comics was created by Roy Thomas and Gene Colan.
-This character is an alien military officer, Captain Mar-Vell of the Kree Imperial Militia, who is sent to observe the planet Earth as it is developing technology to travel into space.
+Captain Mar-Vell is a military officer of the Kree Imperial Militia sent to observe the planet Earth, as it is developing technology to travel into space.
 Mar-Vell eventually wearies of his superiors' malicious intent and allies himself with Earth, and the Kree Empire brands him a traitor.
 From then on, Mar-Vell fights to protect Earth from all threats.

 He was later revamped by Roy Thomas and Gil Kane.
 Having been exiled to the Negative Zone by the Supreme Intelligence, the only way Mar-Vell can temporarily escape is to exchange atoms with Rick Jones by means of special wristbands called Nega-Bands.
 He is also given superpowers, and his Kree military uniform is replaced with a form-fitting costume.
 The process of the young man being replaced in a flash by the older superhero was a nod to the original Fawcett Captain Marvel, which had young Billy Batson say the magic word "Shazam" to transform into the hero.

 With the title's sales still flagging, Marvel allowed Jim Starlin to conceptually revamp the character, although his appearance was little changed.
 Mar-Vell is freed from the Negative Zone and becomes a cosmic champion, the "Protector of the Universe" appointed by the cosmic entity Eon.
 Together, Mar-Vell and Rick continue to battle against evil, most notably battling the Death-worshipping Thanos.
 Mar-Vell became a close ally of the Titans, and one of their number, Elysius, became his lover.

-His career was cut short when he developed inoperable cancer, the result of earlier exposure to toxic nerve gas during a battle with Nitro.
-He died from this cancer on Titan in the presence of the Marvel Universe's superhero community, as chronicled in Marvel's first large-format graphic novel, The Death of Captain Marvel, published in 1982.
+Mar-Vell later develops inoperable cancer, the result of earlier exposure to nerve gas during a battle with Nitro.
+He died from cancer in the 1982 graphic novel The Death of Captain Marvel and has remained dead since.